Geologist Licensing Board

 Member Role Term expires

-Carla Brock Geologist/Hydrogeologist – Vice Chair May 1, 2025
+Carla Brock Geologist/Hydrogeologist – Chair May 1, 2025

 Vacant Public Member